ivao-brasil/booking.br.ivao.aero/README.md

 export default resources
 ```

 - [ ] You have done the easy part, now you have to complete your translations in your newly created translation file.
+The only translation in the whole file that should not be changed is `{{  count  }}` that appears twice in a row in this document.
 - [ ] Once completed, create a merge request for review.